multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/using-eessi.md

 After initialising your shell environment for using EESSI, you can start exploring the EESSI software layer using the `module` command.

-Using "`module avail`" (or "`ml av`"), you can check which software is available.
+Using `module avail` (or `ml av`), you can check which software is available.
-Without extra arguments, "`module avail`" will produce an overview of *all* available software.
+Without extra arguments, `module avail` will produce an overview of *all* available software.
 By passing an extra argument you can filter the results and search for specific software:

 ```shell